Butterhead Lettuce Variety © Steve Masley (Click IMAGE to Enlarge) |

 ‘Winter Density’ (54 days) is a frost-tolerant bibb-romaine (buttercrunch-style) that has thick, dark-green leaves in a vertical rosette.

 ‘Buttercrunch’ (Open Pollinated, 48 days) forms tight, compact green heads of fan-shaped leaves.
 Excellent bolt resistance.
 A good choice for growing lettuce in summer.
-Buy 'Buttercrunch' Seeds (Seeds Now)
+Buy 'Buttercrunch' Seeds (Territorial Seeds)

 Top of Page